-Select IIII ie units from the following:
+0010011111 ie units nom the following.

 OH 102 Xeriscape: Water Conservation

 in the Landscape 2

 OH 172 Introduction to Landscape Design 3

 OH 174 Turf and Ground Cover

 Management 3

 OH 221 Landscape Construction: Irrigation

 and Carpentry 3

 OH 235 Principles of Landscape Irrigation 4

 OH 250 Landscape Water Management 2

 OH 255 Sustainable Urban Landscapes

 Principles and Practices 3

 OH 275 Diagnosing Horticultural Problems 1.5

 OH 276 Horticultural Equipment Repair

 and Maintenance 3

 OH 278 Business Management for

 Ornamental Horticulture 3

 SPAN 120 Spanish I 5 9

 9

 Total Required 32

-Plus General Education Requireme ents
+Plus General Education Requireme nts

-Student must complete six units within the major at Cuyamaca College to be eligible for filed with the Admissions and Records Office prior to the deadline as stated in the Academic Calendar.
+\Student must complete six units within the major at Cuyamaca College to be eligible for this course.

 Students who complete only the major requirements above qualify for a Certificate in Arboriculture.
-An official request must be
+An official request must be filed with the Admissions and Records Office prior to the deadline as stated in the Academic Calendar.